raspberrypilearning/hello-world-simplified/en/quiz1/question_3.md

  --- feedback ---

-Close! `two_dice` is the name of the function, but to call it you need more than just the name.
+Close! `two_dice` is the name of the function, but to call it, you need more than just the name.

  --- /feedback ---